Last Updated: February 25, 2021

 neighborhoods where many older homes still have most of their original architectural

-At last count, there were at least 2,300 such designations within the U.S. Usually most of a neighborhood must be at least 50 years old for consideration, although local standards could require fewer or more years.
+At last count, there were at least 2,300 such designations within the U.S. Most countries have some version of the listed properties idea.
+Usually most of a neighborhood in the U.S. must be at least 50 years old for consideration, although local standards could require fewer or more years.

 For most of us the term local historic district might